chickenfried42/HUMANDETECTOR/readme.md

 Well, for one, you might be taking a walk in a nearby park and will want to monitor the position of a pet at home, or something.<br>
 Or, you might be commiting a crime, like a bank heist, and need something to alert you when somebody moves in a different room. <br>
 Regardless, the HUMANDETECTOR is a versatile tool, as it can [theoretically] reach up to 5 kilometers!
 (Well thats if you live on a farm or something..)<br>
+My main motivation for creating this was to test out the LoRa board, since I have never done anything with wireless transmission aside from WiFi, which has very limited range, so the thought of being able to transmit Kilometers away was very exciting.
 <br>
 <br>
 <img width="712" alt="humandetectorthumb" src="https://github.com/user-attachments/assets/224c13fc-763d-4ac7-a694-62cb9c81bf67" />